Epistle of Jude: Date

-The date of composition is not known, but is loosely speculated to be between the years 50 and 110.
+The date of composition is not known, but is loosely speculated to be between the years c.
+50-110.
 If the epistle was written by the Jude mentioned in the gospels, that would place it sometime in the early apostolic age of c.
 50-70 before the destruction of the Temple in Jerusalem; if the letter reflects "early catholicism" and the beginnings of an organized church, then a date of the last decade of the first century or the early second century (c.
 90-110) is indicated; and if the letter is an attack on Gnosticism, then a much later date is indicated, perhaps around 150 AD.
 Scholars who consider the letter a pseudonymous work generally favor the later dates due to the letter's references to the apostles (as if they lived in the past) and to an authoritative tradition, and because of its competent Greek style.
 Bo Reicke suggests around 90 AD; Heikki Räisänen concurs and believes that it may have been written at the end of the first century.
 Bart Ehrman also agrees that toward the end of the first century is the most likely, due to use of certain terminology in ways similar to the pastoral epistles that match a late first century date.